anebz/boulder/README.md

 1. [Web Scraping and Crawling Are Perfectly Legal, Right?](https://benbernardblog.com/web-scraping-and-crawling-are-perfectly-legal-right/)
 2. [robots.txt file](https://www.boulderwelt-muenchen-ost.de/robots.txt) doesn't disallow scraping the main webpage.
 3. No prohibitions in AGB or Datenschutzerklärung.
 No Nutzunsbedingungen

+---

+Estimation of circa 300 people for 59% of whole capacity (corona capacity).